xandramax/Volume1/README.md

 ![Algomorph](<res/Algomorph_SoloImage.png>)

-Specifications:
+# Specifications:
+Algomorph (both sizes):
 * 4 operator inputs
 * 4 modulator outputs
 * 1 carrier sum output
-* 1 modulator sum output
-* 1 phase output
-* 5 assignable aux inputs, with 18 possible modes and optional multimode
-* 6 built-in preset assignments for the aux inputs
 * 3 configurable strengths for Morph CV inputs: standard, double, and triple
 * 1 morph knob
-* 1 assignable aux knob, with 10 possible modes including an endless rotary morph mode
 * 3 algorithm slots
 * Click/pop filters across all audio paths, with user-configurable strength
 * 2 separate modes for the routing logic: standard and "Alter Ego"
 * Expected CV range: +/- 5V
-* Phase output configurable 0-10V or +/- 5V
 * Lights that respond to the levels of incoming and outgoing audio
-* A dynamiclly morphing display capable of displaying 1979 graphs, as well as a question mark when a graph cannot be visualized
+* A dynamically morphing display capable of displaying 1979 graphs, as well as a question mark when a graph cannot be visualized
 * 11 purple/yellow/red ring lights, with additional rotational indicator functionality for improved informational clarity and density

+Algomorph (full-size):
+* 1 modulator sum output
+* 1 phase output
+* 5 assignable auxiliary inputs, with 18 possible modes and optional multimode
+* 6 built-in preset assignments for the aux inputs
+* 1 assignable auxiliary knob, with 10 possible modes including an endless rotary morph mode
+* Phase output configurable 0-10V or +/- 5V

+Algomorph Pocket:
+* 1 Wildcard Modulator audio input
+* 2 Morph CV inputs
+* 1 Morph CV attenuverter knob, which functions instead as a Morph Knob when both CV inputs are un-patched

-Instructions:
+# Instructions:

 * To install a [pre-compiled build](https://github.com/anlexmatos/FM-Delexander/releases/tag/AzureCI), follow [these directions](https://vcvrack.com/manual/Installing#installing-plugins-not-available-on-the-vcv-library).
 * Connect the output of up to four operators to the Operator Inputs.